Clinical syndromes in arterial hypertension. Arterial hypertension: what is it? Syndromes with high blood pressure

 (associated) clinical conditions:

-Consequences of ONMK;
+Consequences of stroke;

 Hypertensive retinopathy (hemorrhages and

-exudates, swelling of the nipple of the optic nerve);
+exudates, swelling of the optic nerve nipple);

-Creatinemia (more than 2.0 mg / dL);
+Creatinemia (more than 2.0 mg/dl);

-Grade IIIAD 180/110 mm Hg and higher
+Grade IIIBP 180/110 mmHg. and higher

-n Isolated systolic hypertension - systolic blood pressure> 140 mm Hg and diastolic<90 мм.рт.ст.
+n Isolated systolic hypertension – systolic blood pressure >140 mmHg. and diastolic<90 мм.рт.ст.

-n Malignant hypertension - diastolic blood pressure more than 110 mm Hg and the presence of pronounced changes in the fundus (retinal hemorrhage, edema of the optic nerve
+n Malignant hypertension – diastolic blood pressure more than 110 mmHg. and the presence of pronounced changes in the fundus (retinal hemorrhages, papilledema

-1. Men over 55;
+1. Men over 55 years of age;

-2. Women over 65;
+2. Women over 65 years of age;

 3. Smoking;

-5. Heredity (for women under 65;
+5. Heredity (for women under 65 years of age;

-6. for men under 55);
+6. for men under 55 years old);

 7. Diabetes mellitus.

-8. Abdominal obesity (waist over 102 cm in men, over 88 cm in women)
+8. Abdominal obesity(waist circumference more than 102 cm in men, more than 88 cm in women)

 Target organ damage: